Action: Retain riparian buffers in logged areas

 Key messagesRead our guidance on Key messages before continuing

-- Two studies evaluated the effects of retaining riparian buffers in logged areas on bat populations.
-The two studies were in Australia.
+- We found no studies that evaluated the effects of retaining riparian buffers in logged areas on bat populations.

 ‘We found no studies’ means that we have not yet found any studies that have directly evaluated this intervention during our systematic journal and report searches.
 Therefore we have no evidence to indicate whether or not the intervention has any desirable or harmful effects.

 This intervention involves retaining unlogged buffers along streams and rivers in logged areas.
 This may provide foraging and roosting opportunities for bats and maintain connectivity in disturbed landscapes.
 A study in Australia found that riparian buffers in logged areas had similar overall bat activity and species richness to unlogged mature forest (Lloyd et al. 2006).
 See also ‘Retain forested corridors in logged areas’.

 To be included as evidence for this intervention, studies must have monitored a comparison, i.e. compared logged areas where riparian buffers have been kept intact with similar/nearby logged areas where riparian buffers have not been kept.
 There must have been an active decision (i.e. intervention) to retain the riparian buffer and the study must state when the intervention was carried out.

 For a similar intervention relevant to agriculture, see ‘Threat: Agriculture – All farming systems – Retain riparian buffers in agricultural areas’.
 For an intervention that involves planting riparian buffers to reduce pollution, see ‘Threat: Pollution – Agricultural and forestry effluents – Plant riparian buffer strips’.

 Lloyd A., Law B. & Goldingay R. (2006) Bat activity on riparian zones and upper slopes in Australian timber production forests and the effectiveness of riparian buffers.
 Biological Conservation, 129, 207–220.